Category Archives: current events

 Thirty years later, Lincoln would tell this story to his generals and say, “No, gentlemen, the world did not come to an end then, nor will the Union now.”

-After the contentious media-driven politics of 2012, it often seems that nothing in our own times is fixed, immoveable or true in place.
+With all of the contentious media-driven politics, it often seems that nothing in our own times is fixed, immoveable or true in place.
 But that would be a misperception.
 We only need to look behind those falling stars to see so many of our grand old constellations still fixed and true in their places.
 Continue reading

 Climate change and the Republicans